FML (Fluorometholone)

 Driving and Operating Machinery

-Wait for your vision to clear completely after using FML before you drive or use machines, as the drops may temporarily blur your vision.
+Wait for your vision to clear completely after using FML before you drive or operate machinery, as the drops may temporarily blur your vision.

 Storage

 Store FML upright in a cool place below 30°C, away from heat and sunlight.
-Do not freeze.
+Do not freeze the eye drops.
 Keep out of reach of children.
 Write the opening date on the bottle and discard unused contents 4 weeks after first opening.
-Do not leave the cap off to avoid contamination.
+Do not leave the cap off for extended periods to avoid contamination.

 Overdose Information

-If you use too much FML, immediately rinse your eyes with water.
-If FML is accidentally swallowed, immediately phone the Poisons Information Centre at 13 11 26, contact your doctor, or go to the nearest hospital Emergency Department, even if there are no signs of discomfort.
+If you accidentally use too much FML, immediately rinse your eyes with water.
+If FML is accidentally swallowed, immediately phone the Poisons Information Centre (13 11 26), contact your doctor, or go to the nearest hospital Emergency Department, even if there are no signs of discomfort or poisoning.

 Frequently Asked Questions

-Corticosteroid eye drops like FML should not be used for more than 10 days except under eye specialist supervision with regular checks for increased eye pressure.
+Corticosteroid eye drops should not be used for more than 10 days except under eye specialist supervision with regular checks for increased eye pressure.

 Important Disclaimer